Overcoming analysis paralysis: the research-backed guide to deciding faster

 How does analysis paralysis show up in team and workplace decisions?

-Workplace analysis paralysis multiplies individual paralysis by the number of stakeholders – each person adds criteria, comparison dimensions, and options.
+Workplace analysis paralysis multiplies individual paralysis by the number of stakeholders, because each person adds criteria, comparison dimensions, and options.
 The result is meetings ending with ‘let’s do more research’ instead of a decision.
 The fix: assign a single decision owner, set a non-negotiable deadline before discussion begins, define ‘good enough’ criteria as a group, and use the two-option collapse to force a final choice between two vetted alternatives.

 Are maximizer and satisficer tendencies fixed, or can they change by domain?